src-d/blog/content/post/review-building-static-analysis-tools.md

 * distinguishing between new and existing static-analysis issues was distracting

 This resonates with my personal experience — in 2007 I was a Build Engineer on a big Java project at my first place of job at a consultancy outlet.
-The project was large enough and inluded hunderds of engineers of very different seniority levels writing a lot of code in a new domain.
+The project was large enough and included hundreds of engineers of very different seniority levels writing a lot of code in a new domain.
 In a desperate attempt to increase the quality and maintainability of the resulting codebase an internal **“Personalized Quality Dashboard”** service was built.

-It consisted of a bunch of static HTML files (that later became a database for a web application) produced as a part of the nightly build using Maven, wich were then copied and served from a well known URL inside the company.
+It consisted of a bunch of static HTML files (that later became a database for a web application) produced as a part of the nightly build using Maven, which were then copied and served from a well-known URL inside the company.
 HTMLs would contain tables of potential software defects, obtained by running multiple existing static analysis tools — [FindBugs](https://github.com/findbugsproject/findbugs), [PMD](https://pmd.github.io/) and [CheckStyle](https://github.com/checkstyle/checkstyle).
 Each defect was attributed to the latest change in the codebase using “git blame” and “assigned” to a particular engineer who introduced the change.

-Adoption of this internal dashboard service, although driven top-down by the management decision, was *very low* wich is aligned with the paper — needless to say that not many engineers were motivated enough to go to the separate [http://code-quality.company.com](http://code-quality.company.com) every day only to find that they are ranked Nth by the amount of potential deffects introduced to the codebase.
+Adoption of this internal dashboard service, although driven top-down by the management decision, was *very low* which is aligned with the paper — needless to say, that not many engineers were motivated enough to go to the separate [http://code-quality.company.com](http://code-quality.company.com) every day only to find that they are ranked Nth by the number of potential defects introduced to the codebase.

-Curiously enough, one can see some open source projects like Git going though the similar stage right now e.g.
+Curiously enough, one can see some open source projects like Git going through the similar stage right now e.g.
 [https://larsxschneider.github.io/git-scan](https://larsxschneider.github.io/git-scan/) with contributors
-introducing language-specific analysis tools to the build profiles and publishing a dashboards with the results.
+introducing language-specific analysis tools to the build profiles and publishing dashboards with the results.

 Despite the challenges in adopting such solutions one can also see companies e.g.
 [https://scan.coverity.com](https://scan.coverity.com) — a closed-sourced static analysis